nighthawkcoders/nighthawk_csp/algorithm/algorithms.md

         * Build up series from 0 to 10 is shown
     <img src="https://github.com/nighthawkcoders/nighthawk_csp/blob/master/algorithm/static/fibonacci.png" height="400" alt="">

 * The [palindrome.py](https://github.com/nighthawkcoders/nighthawk_csp/blob/master/algorithm/palindrome.py) follows OOP method as well.
-This "Class" contains the candidate string and the algorithms determines if the string is a palindromes.
+This "Class" contains the candidate string and the algorithms determines if the string is a palindrome.
 All the steps that lead to determining palindrome status are preserved in the object.
 This does not contain a 'main'.
     * Review of visual presentation of Palindrome Algorithm
         * String is taken as input (word or phrase): "A man a plan a canal panama"
         * Algorithm takes 10 steps to determine result is "True", meaning string is a palindrome